What is FERPA?

 However, the University may determine there is an articulable and significant threat to the health or safety of a student or other individuals.
 Information from education records may then be disclosed to any person whose knowledge of the information is necessary to protect the health or safety of the student or others.
 (Family Policy Compliance Office (FPCO), U.S. Department of Education)

-- A student has the right to request Directory Exclusion form
+- A student has the right to request Directory Exclusion Authorization Form.

 - This means that the student's name and other information is excluded from the printed directory and the university online directory.
 It also means that the University will not release ANY information about the student without a signed release from the student.